 - Avoiding visits to long-term care homes, retirement homes, supportive housing, hospices and other congregate care settings unless the visit is absolutely essential.

-- Avoiding non-essential trips in the community.
+- Limiting non-essential trips in the community.

 - Hosting virtual meetings and social interactions instead of in-person events.